fglock/Perlito/README-perlito5-Java.md

 -------------------------------------------------

   - Java objects can be assigned to Perl `my` variables, array elements, or hash elements.

-  - Java objects are seen by Perl as "blessed references"

-  - Java exceptions can be catched with Perl eval-block

   - These extensions are allowed in pre-compilation mode, but not in eval-string mode: